Windows and GPT FAQ

 The Protective MBR protects GPT disks from previously released MBR disk tools such as Microsoft MS-DOS FDISK or Microsoft Windows NT Disk Administrator.
 These tools are not aware of GPT and don't know how to properly access a GPT disk.
 Legacy software that does not know about GPT interprets only the Protected MBR when it accesses a GPT disk.
 These tools will view a GPT disk as having a single encompassing (possibly unrecognized) partition by interpreting the Protected MBR, rather than mistaking the disk for one that is unpartitioned.

-This occurrs when you use an MBR-only-aware disk tool to access the GPT disk.
-For more information, see the following questions:
+This occurs when you use an MBR-only-aware disk tool to access the GPT disk.
+For more information, see the following sections:

-- Can a disk be both GPT and MBR?
+- How a disk can be both GPT and MBR

-- Why does the GPT have a Protective MBR?
+- Why the GPT has a Protective MBR

 Windows disk support

-Can Windows XP x64 read, write, and boot from GPT disks?
+Whether Windows XP x64 can read, write, and boot from GPT disks

 Windows XP x64 Edition can use GPT disks for data only.

-Can the 32-bit version of Windows XP read, write, and boot from GPT disks?
+Whether the 32-bit version of Windows XP read, write, and boot from GPT disks

 No. The 32-bit version will see only the Protective MBR.
 The EE partition will not be mounted or otherwise exposed to application software.

-Can the 32- and 64-bit versions of Windows Server 2003 read, write, and boot from GPT disks?
+Whether the 32- and 64-bit versions of Windows Server 2003 read, write, and boot from GPT disks

 Starting with Windows Server 2003 Service Pack 1, all versions of Windows Server can use GPT partitioned disks for data.
 Booting is only supported for 64-bit editions on Itanium-based systems.